Going it alone in civil aircraft systems would have been too hard for military-focused Avic

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Avic Sees Joint Ventures As A Way To Break IntoAircraft Systems".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Avic Sees Joint Ventures As A Way To Break IntoAircraft Systems".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.